 Refinancing Application Requirements

-MEFA’s requirements for refinancing are quite different than new student loans, especially since there are no restrictions surrounding Massachusetts residency.
-The only residency requirements are that you’re either a U.S. citizen or permanent resident.
-You should also have an established credit history; if you don’t, you can still apply with a cosigner to qualify.
+You must be a U.S. citizen or permanent resident.
+You should also have an established credit history.
+If you don’t, you can still apply with a cosigner to qualify.

 A few other credit requirements include having no record of default on an educational loan and no bankruptcy or foreclosure in the last 60 months.
 Finally, you have to be a signer on all of the existing student loans you wish to refinance with MEFA.